adamdienes/escape-this-js-game/readme.md

 -   **Collision Detection**: Collisions between players and obstacles (such as walls) are detected, preventing movement through them.
 -   **Wall and Obstacle Interaction**: Walls are impassable, and players must navigate around them or find alternative paths.
 -   **Scoring System**: Points system where players earns points based on their performance (4-3-2-1 points for 1st to 4th place).
+-   **Level indicator**: The current level is displayed on the top part of the screen.

 ## Levels